+c.
 Compensation of employees and remuneration of directors and supervisors

 According to the Articles, the Company accrued compensation of employees and remuneration of directors and supervisors at rates of no less than 3%-10% and no higher than 5%, respectively, of net profit before income tax, compensation of employees, and remuneration of directors and supervisors.
-The compensation of employees and remuneration of directors and supervisors for the years ended December 31, 2021 and 2020, which have been approved by the Company's board of directors on March, 2022 and March, 2021, respectively, are as follows:
+The compensation of employees and remuneration of directors and supervisors for the years ended December 31, 2022 and 2021, which have been approved by the Company's board of directors on March, 2023 and 2022, respectively, are as follows:

-For the Year Ended December 31 2021 20 20 Accrual Rate A Amount nt Accrual Rate e Amount Compensation of employees 3.21% \$ 42,628 3.97% \$ 36,806 Remuneration of directors and supervisors 2.42% 32,103 2.79% 25,902
+For the Year Ended December 31

+2022 2021 Accrual Rate Amount Accrual Accrual Rate Amount Compensation of employees 3.61% \$ 104,269 3.21% \$ 42,628 Remuneration of directors and 1.36% 39,324 2.42% 32,103 supervisors